Eugenio Vélez

 Eugenio Vélez Vancomper (born May 16, 1982) is a Dominican former professional baseball utility player.
-He has played in Major League Baseball (MLB) for the San Francisco Giants and Los Angeles Dodgers.
+He played in Major League Baseball (MLB) for the San Francisco Giants and Los Angeles Dodgers from 2007 to 2011.

 Career

 Toronto Blue Jays

 Vélez's career began when the Toronto Blue Jays signed him on August 27, 2001.
 He had to beg his mother, who wanted him to be an engineer, to sign for him (because he was only 19), but she reluctantly did.
 He began his professional career with the Pulaski Blue Jays in 2003.
 After three solid years in the minors, he was selected by the San Francisco Giants from the Toronto Blue Jays in the 2005 minor league Rule 5 draft.